evertonmj/redis-test/replication_test/README.md

 - Source and replica databases configured.

+- Access to your cluster directly or through a bastion host.
+You can check how to interact with your Redis resources at this [link](https://redis.io/docs/latest/develop/tools/).

 - `redis-cli` installed.
     To install redis-cli at your system you can refe

-- Environment variables configured for source and replica databases.
+- Environment variables configured for source and replica database endpoints.

 ## Configuration